PotDeCannabis/YelSTemplate/README.md

 __English:__
    - Configure the template easily!
    - This template was made by Pots#0106 for YelSDev
-   - No bugs
+   - Almost no bugs

 __Francais:__
    - Configurer la template facilement !
    - Cette template a été faite par Pots#0106 pour YelSDev
-   - Aucun bug
+   - Quasiment aucun bug